 Families wishing to adopt a child who resides outside of the USA must work with a Hague Accredited/Approved licensed child-placing agency.
-This is true for families adopting a relative, and for families adopting a non-relative child living in an institution or orphange.
-The Universal Accreditation Act (UAA) is a game-changer in International Adoption.
-The single biggest 'take home' from this change is prospective adoptive parents will need to reverse the adoption process they may have known before July 14, 2014 and choose their Primary Provider agency - FIRST.
-A Primary Provider is an adoption service provider (also known as an adoption agency) who has been accredited or approved by the Council on Accreditation .
+(All agencies Rainbowkids works with are Hague Accredited and aproved placing agencies).
+This is true for families adopting a relative, and for families adopting a non-relative child living in an institution or orphanage.
+The Universal Accreditation Act (UAA) of 2012 was a game-changer for International Adoption.
+The single biggest 'take home' from this change is prospective adoptive parents will need to choose their Primary Provider FIRST.
+A Primary Provider is an adoption service provider (also known as an adoption agency) who has been accredited or approved by the Council on Accreditation.

 Your Primary Provider will help you find an approved homestudy agency in your state of residence.
 To better understand why you must choose your Primary Provider first, please read our in-depth article on this topic.